 Each scholar will receive a print copy of Dr. Litterer’s book Tend to It: A Holistic Guide to Intentional Productivity.
 Through step-by-step instructions and 21 guided exercises, Dr. Litterer shares lessons on how scholars can improve their habits, goals, focus, and boundaries around work and technology.
 This book will offer scholars additional guidance for developing their personal productivity practice at their own pace.

-This pricing is for one 8-week program and reflects approximately 10 scholars.
 In addition, 1-on-1 Productivity Coaching Sessions may be added for a 25% discount of Dr. Litterer’s normal rate.

 If you’d like to learn more about how the Intentionally Productive Scholars Program can empower your scholars, please feel free to reach out via email or to schedule a free 30-minute discovery call below.